aromatt/netipds/README.md

 defer an error conveying this information.

-So, `netipds` gives the user the opportunity to handle such an error as soon as `netipds` is aware of it.
+So, `netipds` gives the user the opportunity to handle such an error as soon as possible.
 This preserves the user's freedom to handle it however they choose.

 </details>